jfxdev/go-qbt/README.md

 - **Automatic retry**: For temporary failures with exponential backoff
 - **Graceful fallback**: Elegant degradation on errors
 - **Smart cookie management**: Automatic re-authentication when needed
+- **Session expiration handling**: Detects 401/403 errors and automatically re-authenticates
 - **Timeout protection**: Prevents hanging operations

+### Session Expiration Fix

+The client now properly handles qBittorrent session timeouts.
+When the server returns a 403 (Forbidden) or 401 (Unauthorized) error due to an expired session:

+1. The client automatically **invalidates the cached cookies**
+2. The retry mechanism **forces a new login** on the next attempt
+3. The operation is **retried seamlessly** without user intervention

+This fixes the issue where, after several hours, the client would continuously return "forbidden" errors because the qBittorrent Web UI session had expired (configured via `WebUISessionTimeout` in qBittorrent settings), while the client still considered its cached cookies as valid.

 ## 📈 Benefits of the Improvements